Starved Rock State Park: Historic significance

 Starved Rock State Park's Lodge and Cabins were listed on the U.S. National Register of Historic Places on May 8, 1985, as part of the Illinois State Park Lodges and Cabins Thematic Resources Multiple Property Submission.
 By the National Register's criteria the Lodge and Cabins are considered significant in the areas of architecture and entertainment/recreation.
 The size of the lodge and the land area the cabins cover are both nearly unrivaled in the Illinois state park system; only Pere Marquette State Park's Lodge and Cabins come close.

 Lock and dam

 Starved Rock Lock and Dam, also known as Lock and Dam No. 6, is a lock and dam facility managed by the U.S. Army Corps of Engineers along the Illinois River.
 It is part of the Illinois Waterway and was constructed between 1926 and 1933.
 The lock and dam was added to the National Register of Historic Places as the Starved Rock Lock and Dam Historic District in 2004.

 In popular culture

-The ending scene of the 1989 fantasy drama movie Prancer was filmed inside the park at Devils Nose, and Park Conservation later fined the movie company $1,800 for chopping down a 125-year-old tree.
+The ending scene of the 1989 fantasy drama movie Prancer was filmed inside the park at Devil's Nose, and Park Conservation later fined the movie company $1,800 for chopping down a 125-year-old tree.
 Due to the incident, no further motion picture production has been allowed in the park.